Memphis VA Medical Center

 Mask Requirements At All VHA Facilities

-VHA will institute mask requirements on May 7, 2020.
-This requires the wearing of a face covering for all persons entering VHA facilities, including employees, patients, and visitors.
+VHA requires the wearing of a face covering for all persons entering VHA facilities, including employees, patients, and visitors.
 The face covering must cover the mouth and nose, fit snugly, and allow for breathing without restriction.
 Cloth masks are acceptable but are truly not considered Personal Protective Equipment (PPE).

 The Employee Fitness Center

-located in the basement of the Administration Building, room AWG3, is closed until further notice.
+located in the basement of the Administration Building, room AWG3, is now open.

 Staff Drop Off Area